1960 - 1964

 1963

 Saturday September 14th The Brighton Speed Trials.
 Sydney Allard and Dante Duce were joined by Americas Mickey Thompson who brought over his Ford Powered Harvey Aluminuim Special fueller.
 The RAC officials decreed that for safety reasons only 'mild' demonstration runs would be permitted.
-Thompson and Duce paid little regard to this and put in some wild passes, the headers on Thompsons car setting light to the hay bale barriers at one point.
+Thompson and Duce paid scant regard to this and put in some wild passes, with estimated speeds of 160mph, the headers on Thompsons car setting light to the hay bale barriers at one point.
+Tony Densham was also present with his Worden Dragster and was runner up in the 1101-1500cc class to Patsy Burt's 1500 Cooper Climax.
+George Brown put in a 19.29s run with a 115.96mph average on Super Nero to beat his own previous standing kilometer course record from the previous year.

 Sunday September 22nd RAF Debden.
 Essex.
-In the final round of the transatlantic challenge 5000 spectators lined the strip even though the event was officially closed to the public!
+In the final round of the transatlantic challenge 5000 spectators lined the strip, even though the event was officially closed to the public!
 Duce ran a best time of 9.99 while Allard had problems with a sheared blower drive and could only manage a 12.85.
 Mickey Thompson beat Duce in a match race challenge and Tony Densham in his Worden dragster challenged Allard to a match race but was easily beaten.
 Thompson went on to set a new European record on his final solo run.
-He recorded an 8.84 at 178mph and collected the SPMA Trophy.
+He recorded an 8.84 at 178mph.
+To see all the best times of the day click here.

 Allan Herridge and John Harrisons Dragster Developments firm built the first all British dragster, powered by an Austin Atlantic engine.